IRA Charitable Rollover

 Each age-eligible IRA owner can transfer up to $100,000 tax-free per tax year.

-Your IRA gift must be complete on or before December 31 of the calendar year in which you choose to utilize the IRA Charitable Rollover gift vehicle for tax purposes.
-Generally, if sent by US mail, the postmark determines the date of a charitable gift; if sent via cash wire, the date of a charitable gift is typically determined by the date the funds reach Williams’ account.
+Your IRA gift must be complete on or before December 31 of the calendar year in which you choose to make a qualified charitable distribution (QCD) (aka: IRA Charitable Rollover) for tax purposes.
+Generally, the postmark determines the date of a charitable gift if it is a personal check sent by US mail; if you are using an IRA checkbook, however, the date of charitable gift is determined by when the funds leave your IRA account (i.e. when the check is cashed by Williams).
+If the gift is sent via cash wire, the date of a charitable gift is typically determined by the date the funds reach Williams’ account.
+(For more information on the date of a charitable gift, see the article linked below and the “How to Make Your Gift” section on this page.)

 The check must be made payable directly to Williams College.

 You can only make outright gifts.
-The IRA Charitable Rollover cannot be used to fund life income gifts (such as charitable gift annuities or charitable reminder trusts).
+A QCD (IRA Charitable Rollover) cannot be used to fund life income gifts (such as charitable gift annuities or charitable remainder trusts).

 The transfer process is quick and requires minimal paperwork.